kinkeadian25/ian-kinkead-portfolio-blog/content/project-portfolio.md

 date: March 26, 2022
 ---

+Check out the source code for this project on [GitHub](https://github.com/kinkeadian25/ian-kinkead-portfolio-blog).

 My portfolio site is back and better than ever!
 After taking a break to focus on school and work, I've completely rebuilt it using Vue, Nuxt, and Nuxt Content for stateless CMS and blogging.

 ## Tools Used